About Us

 4th Generation Collector

-Erik Christenbury (50) has worked for his father's industrial refurbishment business since he was 8, and has been hands-on ever since.
+Erik Christenbury (51) has worked for his father's industrial refurbishment business since he was 8, and has been hands-on ever since.
 Attending Western Carolina University, Erik has a degree in Industrial Engineering with a minor in Industrial Saftey.
 Raising two sons, Erik continues his fathers' passion of Caterpillar machines with their collection of 100+ pieces.
+On the weekdays when he's not working, you can usually find Erik at the shop working on an ever-going restoriation project.

 Silas Christenbury